Funanese I

 permanent available till Age III

-When transferring white cubes, you may also transfer 1 more white cube to the mead warehouse
+When transferring white cubes due to a card effect, you may transfer +1 from the same source to the mead warehouse

 recurrent available till Age II